jerickjoe111/launch-school/LS170-LS171/concepts/01_the_internet.md

 ## The Layered Model

 The overall system of network communication is highly complex, in which numerous levels or *layers* of protocols are functioning together.
 In order to better understand this complexity, different models of network communication have been developed, models that modularize and structure those protocols into layers, each one with different criteria on how to group the protocols into the layers.
-The most important models are the TCP/IP model, that divides de layers according the *scope of communications* between each other; and the OSI model, that does it according to the *function* each layer provides.
+The most important models are: the TCP/IP model, that divides de layers according the *scope of communications* between each other; and the OSI model, that does it according to the *function* each layer provides.

 TABLE MODELS